 It’s actually a common misconception to say that horses sleep while standing up, yes they do ‘deep’ doze while standing but they won’t sleep deeply or enter the REM (REM (or Rapid Eye Movement) is a phase of sleep that’s important to physical and mental health both in humans and in animals) phase of sleep.
 When horses need to sleep deeply they will lie down.

 The reason that horses do stay standing while they doze though is because they’re prey animals.
 This means that if there’s a predator around then horse doesn’t need to waste precious time getting up, making their getaway much quicker and ultimately helping to save their life.

 Horses don’t actually ‘sleep’ standing up, they’ll only doze while standing up, but when it comes to REM sleep they always lie down.

 How do horses sleep standing up?

 If you’ve ever felt yourself start to nod off to sleep while on the subway you’ll understand just how difficult it can be to stand up and sleep or even just doze yet horses manage this with ease.
-They can do this because of the ’stay apparatus’ mechanism which uses a group of ligaments, tendons and muscles to lock the horse’s joints in place.
+They can do this because of the ’stay apparatus’ mechanism which uses a group of ligaments, tendons, and muscles to lock the horse’s joints in place.
 This mechanism allows the horse to relax their muscles and stay upright.
-If you’ve ever watched a horse doze with one leg relaxed you’ve seen how they stay apparatus works.
+If you’ve ever watched a horse doze with one leg relaxed you’ve seen how the stay apparatus works.
 The horse will rest his weight on three legs at any one time, shifting the non-weight bearing leg from time to time.

 If horses didn’t use this mechanism then their legs would suffer greatly from fatigue, much in the same way as we do if we have to stand for an extended period of time.
-It’s also this stay apparatus that allows the horse to not only sleep standing up but to also quickly move if there are any predators about.
+It’s also this stay apparatus that allows the horse to not only sleep standing up but to also to quickly move if there are any predators about.

 How long do horses sleep for?